 |Age||Upper limit of equity allocation|

-There are around seven pension fund managers in the country that manage NPS accounts.
+There are around seven pension fund managers in the country that manage the NPS deduction section.
 They are: